EzyWebwerkstaden/Docs/docs/guidlines/git.md

 You will get up a blank file where you can easly structure your commit message in your editor of choose. https://help.github.com/articles/associating-text-editors-with-git/

-We are using the following [TAG]'s.
+We are using the following emojis.

 - 🐛 `:bug:` For an bugfix
 - ✨ `:sparkles:` for something new